pieterjanvc/OCI_CLI/README.md

 ### STEP 2 - Creating a block volumne with shared file system (ocfs2)
 Once you have the free instance instance running, you can attach a new block volume to it and mount it as a dive.
 In this setup we will create a block volume that is attached to the free instance but will also attach to the other instance when launched on demand.
 This way, all data written to the shared dive can be accessed from the free instance even if the other instance is not running.
 Do not worry yet about creating the other instance, but just set everything up on the free instance first.

-* This guide does not detail creating a *new* block volume with CLI, so follow the tips in the first section on how to set one up through the web-interface
+* This guide does not detail creating a *new* block volume with CLI, we will set one up through the web-interface by going to (left menu) Block-Storage ->  Block Volumes -> Create Block Volume.
+Make sure you choose the same compartment as the alwaysFree instance and availablilty domain 2!
+Rest is up to you.
-* The first time, we will attach the block volume to the free instance through the web-interface.
-When asked how you like to attach the volume, choose "shared read-write" and just acknowledge the warning to setup a proper shared file system
+* The first time, we will attach the new block volume to the free instance through the web-interface.
+Go to your alwaysFree instance and ont he bottom left click Attached Block Volumes -> Attach Block Volume.
+In the optoins, pick the volume we jsut created, use the device path '/dev/oracleoci/oraclevdb' and choose "read-write - shareable" (just acknowledge the warning to setup a proper shared file system)
 * Don't forget to run the provided commands on the free instance after attaching the block volume, or it won't be found
 * The OCFS file system allows drives to be shared between different machines and prevents data corruption from reading / writing by monitoring the actions taken by different machines.

 ### Installing ocfs2
 *Ignore if you use Oracle Linux*

-If you choose Oracle Linux as your linux distribution, OCFS2 is already pre-installed on your machine.
+If you choose Oracle Linux as your linux distribution, OCFS2 kernels are already pre-installed on your machine.
 If you use other Linux distributions (e.g. CentOs) you need to install both the kernel and packages to make sure that OCFS can be used

-Setting up OCFS 2 on a non-Oracle-Linux system (example here CentOs)
+Setting up OCFS 2 on a **non-Oracle-Linux system** (example here CentOs)
 ```
 # Add the orcale repositories to your system
 cd /etc/yum.repos.d